Spain in the Eurovision Song Contest 1965: Final

-On the evening of 7 February 1965, TVE held the final at its Miramar studios in Barcelona, hosted by José Luis Barcelona and Irene Mur.
-To the qualifiers in the semi-finals, TVE added another songs, making a total of thirteen songs in the final.
+On the evening of 7 February 1965, TVE held the final at its Miramar studios in Barcelona, hosted by José Luis Barcelona and Irene Mir.
+In addition to the qualifiers in the semi-finals, TVE added additional songs, making a total of thirteen songs in the final.

 The jury in the final consisted of sixteen members, a mixture of experts and television viewers: Jorge Arandes, Ramon Solanes, José María Quero, Artur Kaps, Jorge Alexandre, Julio Guíu, Joaquín Alfonso, Augusto Algueró, Enrique Galea, Manuel Salinger, and Enrique Galia were joined by five television viewers.
-Each juror voted all songs except one; the song with the fewest votes was eliminated.
+Each juror voted on all songs except one; the song with the fewest votes was eliminated.
 This process was repeated until the winning song was left: "¡Qué bueno, qué bueno!", written by Antonio Figueroa Egea, and performed by Conchita Bautista.